Segment vs Zapier

 Both platforms move data between tools.
 But neither was built to help go-to-market teams find, win, and grow customers.
 If your data challenge is specifically about revenue, there's a third platform designed for that problem.

-ZoomInfo is an AI GTM platform built on a large data foundation: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
+ZoomInfo is an all-in-one AI GTM Platform built on a large data foundation: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
 Its GTM Context Graph (an intelligence layer that processes 1.5B+ data points daily) unifies this data with your CRM records, conversation transcripts, and behavioral signals to reveal the full context of your accounts.
 That context gives AI the fuel to show not just what happened, but why, and which actions your team should take next.
 Your team can drive sales motions from the GTM Workspace, run GTM plays from GTM Studio, or power their own tools through the API and MCP in any front-end.
+Pricing is free to start with consumption credits based on usage.

 If your real goal isn't just moving data but generating pipeline and revenue from it, see how ZoomInfo works.